Anders-Lunde/Colocalization_Object_Counter/README.md

 # Colocalization Object Counter
 ## An ImageJ plugin for semi-automatic object based colocalization analysis

-In this repository you can find the ImageJ plugin source code, Microsoft Excel macro file, and Matlab script.
+In this repository you can find:
+-the plugin .jar file
+-the plugin source code
+-the Microsoft Excel macro file
+-the Matlab script.

 ## Installing the plugin:
 ### Option 1):